 How does it work?

-The Young Artists’ Summer Show is a free, open submission exhibition for young artists aged 5 - 19 years studying in the UK and British schools overseas.
+The Young Artists’ Summer Show is a free, open submission exhibition for young artists aged 4 - 19 years studying in the UK.

 To take part, teachers must first register their school.
 Next, students, their parents/guardians or their teachers can submit artworks.
 These artworks are then judged by a panel of artists and arts professionals with selected artworks displayed online and on-site at the Royal Academy of Arts.